 For students to participate in school field trips costing more than $250, all fees must be paid prior to departure.
 Some field trips have non-refundable deposits.
 Please refer to your student handbook for additional details.

 Arizona state law stipulates that state residents can donate up to $200 per single taxpayer or $400 per household toward school experiential learning trips, science equipment and materials for our leadership advisory classes.
-This tax credit form explains the procedure and can be downloaded, filled out and sent to Ms. Buckley in the FALA office.
+For Tax Credit donations, please visit our Donate Page.

 Please click HERE to find out more about carpooling.